celo-org/docs/docs/community/contributing.md

 ## Get Started with the Celo Community

-Find your purpose join a community focused on building the conditions of prosperity—for everyone
+Find your purpose and join a community focused on building the conditions of prosperity—for everyone

 <PageRef url="/community/guidelines" pageName="Contributors" />
 <PageRef url="/community/code-of-conduct" pageName="Code of Conduct" />